gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-15-end-game
+If all the places have been determined (e.g. top 10 if game has 10 or more people, top seven if the game has 7 people, ...) then allow the game to be ended.

+When viewing a game in the list of games for the season show and Edit button.
+When pressed the current game view is shown for the game.

 ###  step-14-clock
 Fully functional game clock (start, pause, resume, change time, change round),